When your boss puts you in charge of organizing the company Christmas party, what do you do first?

 Being aware of the various approaches is the first step in understanding and improving how well you perform as a manager.
 It is important to understand how you currently operate, so that you can then identify ways of becoming effective in both areas.

-It is important to recognize that the Team Leadership style isn’t always the most effective approach in every situation.
-While the benefits of democratic and participative management are widely accepted, there are times that call for more attention in one area than another.
+It is important to recognize that the Team Management style isn’t always the most effective approach in every situation.
+While the benefits of democratic and participative leadership are widely accepted, there are times that call for more attention in one area than another.

 If your company is in the midst of a merger or some other significant change, it can be acceptable to place a higher emphasis on people than on production.
-Likewise, when faced with an economic hardship or physical risk, people concerns may be placed on the back burner, for the short-term at least, to achieve high productivity and efficiency.
+Likewise, when faced with an economic hardship or physical risk, people concerns may be placed on the back burner, for the short-term at least, to achieve good results and efficiency.

 Theories of leadership have moved on a certain amount since the Blake Mouton Grid was originally proposed.
 In particular, the context in which leadership occurs is now seen as an important driver of the leadership style used.